 The section clears that “If any person deliberately publishes or transmits or causes to be published or transmitted in the website or in electronic form any material which is fake and obscene or its effect is such as to tend to deprave and corrupt persons who are likely, having regard to all relevant circumstances, to read, see or hear the matter contained or embodied in it, or causes to deteriorate or creates possibility to deteriorate law and order, prejudice the image of the State or person or causes to hurt or may hurt religious belief or instigate against any person or organization, then this activity of his will be regarded as an offence.

-Whoever commits offence under this section he shall be punishable with imprisonment for a term which may extend to maximum 14 years and minimum 7 years and with the fine which may extend to taka ten crores.”
+Whoever commits offense under this section he shall be punishable with imprisonment for a term which may extend to maximum 14 years and minimum 7 years and with the fine which may extend to BDT ten crores.”

 Section 5456 and 61 of ICT Act 2013 talk about cyber crimes and have punishment measures.
 For having these sections criminals are afraid to crime indiscriminately.
 But in Bangladesh there are not exemplary case and judgment on cyber crimes.
 So criminals are not so much concern on it.
 They feel free to commit crimes in the cyberspace.
 So with the rapid growth of Internet user crimes in the cyberspace is increasing rapidly.